 There are many types of coconut oil.
 There is a 76 degree coconut oil and a 92 degree oil.
 The degrees refer to the oil melting point.
 The 92 degree oil is hydrogenated to give it a higher melting point.
 There is also a fractionated coconut oil and a virgin coconut oil but these are not generally used for soap-making.
 We use the 76 degree oil and it is also the most common oil used for soap-making.

 The usage rate for coconut oil is generally 20-30%, although it can be used at higher percentages.
 This oil is very beneficial and moisturizing at the 20-30% rate but at higher rates can be drying.
 If this oil is used at a higher rate, the soap must be superfatted at least 20% so that the soap does not become drying or irritating.
 Superfatting is a process of adding more oils or butters than the lye can make into soap.
-This allows the soap to be more moisturizing while still doing the job of soap, cleaning.
+This allows the soap to be more moisturizing while still doing the job of soap, which is cleaning.
 I will go more into this process in a later blog.

 Coconut oil is so good at lathering that it is used to make a salt soap, that is, a soap that lathers in sea water or salt water.
 Some soapmakers make this soap for seamen on the east coast at rates as high as 100%.